SGM GOAL / Materials Science and Engineering

 - PPP

-further studies
+further education

-- A long course of study at an engineering school.
+- Further study at an engineering school.

-- Generalist training programs : INSA Lyon, ENI (Tarbes and Saint Etienne); ISTP, POLYTECH, ISITV (Toulon), ESIREM (Dijon), UTBM (Belfort), UTT (Troyes), ENSCPB (Bordeaux), ECAM (Lyon), ICAM (Lille),
+- General engineering programs : INSA Lyon, ENI (Tarbes and Saint-Étienne); ISTP, POLYTECH, ISITV (Toulon), ESIREM (Dijon), UTBM (Belfort), UTT (Troyes), ENSCPB (Bordeaux), ECAM (Lyon), ICAM (Lille),

 - Ceramics: ENSCI (Limoges), ENSIL (Limoges)